Telescope Basic

 o - Expensive at large apertures.

-o - Chromatic aberration and blurring if it is not corrected which causes change of colour of the image.
+o - APO (Chromatic aberration) and blurring if it is not corrected which causes change of colour of the image.

 o